 Because they cannot lay eggs, male chicks are of no use to the egg industry.
-They are killed, therefore on their first day of life.
+They are killed on their first day of life.
 The most common methods of slaughter are gassing, suffocating, crushing, or grinding alive.

 Male chicks inevitably make up a significant number of all hatched eggs, and we can only guess how many hundred million are killed this way every year as no one deems their short lives important enough to record.

-*This is an acknowledged average lifespan for a chicken.
-Chickens are so badly treated that even rescued chickens tend to die young, due to illness and disease contracted in their early months and years on farms, or as a result of the conditions they were forced to endure.
+Farmed chickens and hens are so badly treated that even rescued chickens tend to die young, due to illness and disease contracted in their early months and years on farms, or as a result of the conditions they were forced to endure.

 The reality for free-range hens is very different to what the adverts tell us.
 Almost all are still kept in huge flocks in large crowded barns, being let outside for parts of the day, weather permitting.

 When you consider that a caged hen has the equivalent of one standard iPad’s worth of space, the extra pennies you spend on buying free-range eggs could only mean a few, extra square centimetres for the chicken who made them.

 Many of the hens never go outside

 Pop-holes are the exits provided in barns to allow free-range hens to get outside.
 Many barns don’t have enough, and the exits are often blocked by dominant hens asserting the pecking order.

 Aggression and feather-pecking.
 The answer?
 Mutilation.

 This is caused by frustration and stress as the chickens compete for space.
-As a result, free-range birds still have the end of their beak cut off when they are one-day-old, just like caged birds.
+As a result, free-range birds still have the end of their beak cut off when they are one day old, just like caged birds.

-Whether a ‘free-range’ hen or a caged bird, the slaughter process is the same for all the animals.
+Whether a ‘free-range’ hen or a caged bird, the slaughter process is the same for all animals.

-In the UK, chickens are either gassed to death or they are hung upside down by their legs while conscious, dragged through a water bath that is intended to stun them, and their throats are cut.
+In the UK, chickens are either gassed to death or hung upside down by their legs while conscious, dragged through a water bath that is intended to stun them, and their throats are cut.